 Quite rightly we place an enormous emphasis on the pre-operative process and the all important aftercare, but the surgeon who is actually doing the op has got a little lost in the process.

-I know that when I speak to Mr Gianni Segato, the surgeon who operates alongside Professor Favretti at Healthier Weight’s London clinic, he is often exasperated that patients make choices based on price rather than surgeon.
+I know that when I speak to colleagues, they are often exasperated that patients make choices based on price rather than surgeon.

 It’s a mistake to do so.
 The gastric band procedure in particular is a highly technical procedure.
 It’s very easy to underestimate the skill required to place the band correctly and in such a way as to encourage weight loss and to reduce the risk of future complications, especially slippages.